cloudhubke/include-files/README.md

 | dirname     | The absolute path of a directory to load modules from.
 | force       | When set, any past require cache entry will be cleared before re-requiring a module.
 | optional    | if enabled, continue silently and return {} when source directory does not exist or cannot be read.
 Normally, this throws an error in that scenario.  default: false
 | ignoreRequireFailures    | if enabled, continue silently if a `require()` call throws.  _This should be used with care!
 It completely swallows the require error!_  default: false.
-This is useful for tolerating malformed node_modules (see https://github.com/balderdashy/include-all/pull/14)
+This is useful for tolerating malformed node_modules (see https://github.com/balderdashy/include-files/pull/14)
 | excludeDirs | A regular expression used to EXCLUDE directories by name.
 | depth       | the maximum level of recursion where modules will be included.
 Defaults to infinity.
 | filter      | only include modules whose FILENAME matches this regex. default `undefined`
 | pathFilter  | only include modules whose FULL RELATIVE PATH matches this regex (relative from the entry point directory). default `undefined`
 | dontLoad    | if `dontLoad` is set to true, don't run the module w/ V8 or load it into memory-- instead, return a tree representing the directory structure (all extant file leaves are included as keys, with their value = `true`)
 | flatten     | if enabled, ALL modules appear as top-level keys in the dictionary-- even those from within nested directories.
 | keepDirectoryPath | Only relevant if `flatten` is `true`.
-If enabled, this option causes include-all to include the relative paths in the key names (for nested modules from subdirectories path in the key names).
+If enabled, this option causes include-files to include the relative paths in the key names (for nested modules from subdirectories path in the key names).

 ## High-Level Options